project-trident/trident-website/hugo-site/content/download/_index.md

    3. Try switching your BIOS to legacy mode instead of UEFI mode.
 This may have other consequences though - UEFI is recommended for most modern graphics driver support.
 2. The install ISO appears to not be starting many of the backend services (such as "moused").
 If you experience trouble using your mouse within the installer, drop to the terminal and run the following commands:
    1. At the login prompt type: `root`
+   2. Run: `kldload ums`
-   2. Run: `service moused start`
+   3. Run: `service moused start`
-   3. Re-start the graphical installer by running: `start-trident-installer`
+   4. Re-start the graphical installer by running: `start-trident-installer`
 2. Some TrueOS branding is still in place for the installed system on RC3.
 This can be fixed by running the following commands from a terminal:
    1. Reset PCDM theme: `sudo cp /usr/local/etc/pcdm.conf.trident /usr/local/etc/pcdm.conf`
    2. Reset Icon theme: Open up the Theme engine utility (available in the lumina-config "appearance" section) and change the icon theme over to "le-trident-dark" and apply the change.
 Some apps may need to be restarted before they start using the new icon theme.